Skip to main content

 Ralph Rinzler Folklife Archives

 Interns in the Ralph Rinzler Folklife Archives and Collections assist with preserving, digitizing, and cataloging archives collections, creating finding aids for collections, creating web presentations on archival materials, and helping with other projects.
-During the summer, archives interns create and process audio, video, and photo documentation of the Smithsonian Folklife Festival in late June and early July.
+During the summer, archives interns create and process audio, video, and photo documentation of the Smithsonian Folklife Festival.

 We particularly welcome students in library and information studies who want an opportunity to work in a folklife archive as part of their degree program.
 Applicants should have a knowledge of or interest in world folk music traditions, audio engineering, photography, Adobe Photoshop, web design, or library and archival work.